FullScreenShenanigans/Documentation/README.md

 # Documentation

 This is the central repository for tutorials and instructions on FullScreenShenanigans projects.
-These are all TypeScript projects are tailored to or built on the GameStartr game engine.
+These are all TypeScript projects tailored to or built on the GameStartr game engine.

 # Getting Started